0

 Football Culture

-A large body of Toby’s work focuses heavily on street football culture in Scotland – with young people playing ‘fitba’ on pitches, backyards and in the street in every corner of the country.
+A large body of Binder’s work focuses heavily on street football culture in Scotland – with young people playing ‘fitba’ on pitches, backyards and in the street in every corner of the country.

-Toby “For me, there is no other nation in Europe suffering a larger gap between passion created expectations on the one hand, and success – or, better, failure – on the other.
-I really keep my fingers crossed that the Bravehearts will finally qualify again for the 2022 World Cup!”
+“For me, there is no other nation in Europe suffering a larger gap between passion-created expectations on the one hand and success, or better, failure, on the other.
+I keep my fingers crossed that the Bravehearts will finally qualify again for the World Cup!” – Toby Binder.

 Young Celtic Supporter.
 Ibrox, Glasgow, 2004.